 Just a few blocks west of where McDonald’s home stood on East Terrell Street is this plaque at Evans Avenue Plaza.
 McDonald built the Jim Hotel (named for his wife Jimmie) in the 1920s behind the Fort Worth Press building.

 In 1930 McDonald was a near-neighbor of Dr. Riley Andrew Ransom (see Part 2).

-McDonald died in 1950.
-He is buried in the Trinity section of Oakwood Cemetery.
+McDonald is buried in the Trinity section of Oakwood Cemetery.

-At Oakwood William Madison “Gooseneck Bill” McDonald is said to have chosen for his final resting place a hillside where this thirty-eight-foot-tall obelisk can look down upon the North Main Street lodge hall of a different fraternal lodge—the Ku Klux Klan.
+At Oakwood Cemetery William Madison “Gooseneck Bill” McDonald is said to have chosen for his final resting place a hillside where this thirty-eight-foot-tall obelisk can look down upon the North Main Street lodge hall—just 1,300 feet to the east—of a different fraternal lodge: the Ku Klux Klan.